philou/philou.github.com/source/_posts/2016-01-08-how-to-write-good-performance-stories.markdown

 Here is how we we are now writing performance stories at work :

-> As a risk manager, I want to have caching in the computation engine, in order to the VAR sceneario compute under 1 second (in order to have real time data)
+> As a risk manager, I want to have caching in the computation engine, in order to the VAR scenario compute under 1 second (in order to have real time data)

 It's now estimable, we know what it's there for.
 It's obviously not enough though : we know that we will very likely need to do other performance stories after this one.